 -

-Almost three years ago, at 42 years of age, I became an art educator, freelance artist, and an illustrator.
+Li Ching: Almost three years ago, at 42 years of age, I became an art educator, freelance artist, and illustrator.
 Despite having no formal art training or qualifications, I have had the honor of producing commission work and teaching hundreds of people.

 Some of my key clients include the National Gallery of Singapore, the design store Naiise, one of Singapore’s most established book companies called Armour Publishing, Halley Medical Aesthetics, John Mead Dance Company as well as the luxury resort, The Evason Six Senses Hua Hin in Thailand.
 It feels great to gain such recognition!